-STEP 1 If a partnership incurs eligible expenditure on landcare operations, the expenditure cannot be claimed by the partnership.
+STEP 1 If a partnership incurs eligible expenditure on landcare operations, the partnership cannot claim the expenditure.
 Costs incurred by the partnership are allocated to each partner who can then claim the deduction.
-Write your share of the total of any such expenditure that relates to non-primary production income or loss from partnerships that you can deduct this year at J item 13.
-Do not show cents.
+Write your share of the total of any such expenditure that relates to non-primary production income or loss from partnerships that you can deduct this year at item 13.

-If a trust incurred eligible expenditure on landcare operations, only the trust, not a beneficiary of the trust, can claim deductions for that expenditure.
-For more information on deductions for expenditure on landcare operations, see the Guide to depreciating assets 2009.
-STEP 2 Write at Y item 13 the total of any other deductions (including non-commercial business losses deferred from a prior year) you can claim in relation to:
+If a trustee incurred eligible expenditure on landcare operations, only the trustee, not a beneficiary of the trust, can claim deductions for that expenditure.
+For more information on deductions for expenditure on landcare operations, see the Guide to depreciating assets 2010.

+STEP 2 Write at Y item 13 the total of other deductions (including non-commercial business losses deferred from a prior year) you can claim in relation to:

-- your share of non-primary production income or loss from a partnership, or - non-primary production income from a trust.
+- your share of non-primary production income or loss from a partnership, and - non-primary production income from a trust.

-If you were a partner in a partnership and you can claim a deduction in relation to your share of eligible expenditure incurred by the partnership on electricity connections, include any such deduction that relates to non-primary production income or loss from partnerships at rem 13.
-For information about deductions for expenditure on electricity connections, see the Guide to depreciating assets 2009.
+If you were a partner in a partnership and you can claim a deduction in relation to your share of eligible expenditure incurred by the partnership on electricity connections, include any such deduction that relates to non-primary production income or loss from partnerships at Y item 13.
+For information about deductions for expenditure on electricity connections, see the Guide to depreciating assets 2010.

-Only include non-commercial business losses deferred from a prior year if they relate to a partnership activity which is the same as, or similar to, your current year partnership activity.
+Include non-commercial business losses deferred from a prior year only if they relate to a partnership activity which is the same as, or similar to, your current year partnership activity.

-STEP 3 From the list below, print the code letter in the TYPE box \square at the right of Y that describes any business losses from a prior year that you are claiming at Y.
+STEP 3 From the list below, print the code letter in the TYPE box at the right of that describes business losses from a prior year that you are claiming at Y

-- Print D if the entire amount at Y is a deferred non-commercial business loss from a prior year. - Print P if only part of the amount at Y is a deferred non-commercial business loss from a prior year. - Leave the TYPE box □ blank if the amount at Y does not include any deferred non-commercial business losses from a prior year.
+- Print D if the entire amount at Y is a deferred non-commercial business loss from a prior year. - Print P if only part of the amount at Y is a deferred non-commercial business loss from a prior year. - Leave the TYPE box blank if the amount at Y does not include any deferred non-commercial business losses from a prior year.

-In 2007-08 Lisa deferred total non-commercial business losses of \$6,000 from her share of partnership activities made up of:
+In 2008-09 Lisa deferred total non-commercial business losses of \$6,000 from her share of partnership business activities made up of: